xuxuezhou/RoboTwin-ManiBox/README.md

 Deemos Rodin: [https://hyperhuman.deemos.com/rodin](https://hyperhuman.deemos.com/rodin)

-# 📦 Real Robot Data collected by teleoperation
+# 📦 Real Robot Data collected by Teleoperation

 🦾 ARIO, All Robots In One: [https://ario-dataset.github.io/](https://ario-dataset.github.io/).

 Coming Soon !

 # ⁉️ Common Issues
-If you find you fail to quit the running python process with `Crtl + C`, just try `Ctrl + \`.
+If you find you fail to quit the running Python process with `Crtl + C`, just try `Ctrl + \`.

-We found Vulkan is not stable in someoff-screen devices, try reconnecting `ssh -X ...` if you meet any problem.
+We found Vulkan is not stable in some off-screen devices, try reconnecting `ssh -X ...` if you meet any problem.

 Other Common Issues can be found in [COMMON_ISSUE](./COMMON_ISSUE.md)